-Removing splinters with duct tape is extremely easy, just place the duct tape on the area where the splinters are and pull it off fast, you will notice that most splinter will come out.
+Removing splinters with duct tape is extremely easy, just place the duct tape on the area where the splinters are and pull it off fast, and you will notice that most splinters will come out.

 18. Bond surfaces

 The best part about duct tape is that it will stick virtually to anything, as long as the items are clean and not wet.
 If you have a metal bar and you want to connect a piece of wood to it then you can easily do it with duct tape and the bond will last for a long time.

 If you have a broken arm then you can easily make a simple sling out of duct tape, this way you do not force your arm too much.

 20. Flagging tape

 If you are constantly wandering around in the wilderness then using flagging tape is a good idea, if you do not have flagging tape you can use duct tape, just stick the duct tape to the side of a tree at eye level in such a way that you can easily see it.

 21. Covering blisters

 As a prepper, you will probably do a lot of walking or hiking, if you are unlucky and you get a blister on your foot then it will be fairly painful to walk around.
 Simply take a piece of duct tape and place it on the blister, this way the blister will not be in direct contact with your shoes and it will not hurt as much.